|INSIGHT: A Fireside Chat with Bob Ni

 FLOW: How did you get your start with CFD?

-BOB: I joined Pratt & Whitney in 1974 to work on their computational fluid dynamics initiative.
-At that time CFD was still in its infancy and only able to handle simple 2D problems, but its potential was clear and CFD could serve as a kind of virtual test rig with the potential to reduce redesign, improve safety and contain costs.
-It was in the early 1980s that Pratt really started to invest heavily in CFD.
+BOB: I joined Pratt in 1974, and the company really started to invest in CFD in the early 1980s. it was still in its infancy then and only able to handle simple 2D problems, but it became clear that CFD could serve as a kind of virtual test rig with the potential to reduce redesign, improve safety and contain costs.

 FLOW: From an industry standpoint, what were some of the specific requirements you had for CFD?

 BOB: To get the operational requirements we went to our engine designers.
 They told us that it had to be something they could trust, meaning that it had to be independent and not subject to user biases.
-It had to provide the high resolution into problems and deliver valid answers for a variety of new geometries.
-Ultimately, it had to mimic the physics but also work in design time.
+It had to provide the highest resolution into problems and deliver valid answers for a variety of geometries it had never encountered.
+Ultimately, it had to mimic the physics and do it in design time.

 FLOW: That sounds challenging.